 WHERE WE STORE YOUR PERSONAL INFORMATION

-If we transfer your information outside of the EEA in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this policy.
+If we transfer your information outside of the UK or EEA in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this policy.
 These steps include imposing contractual obligations on the recipient of your personal information or ensuring that the recipients are subscribed to ‘international frameworks’ that aim to ensure adequate protection.
 Please contact us using the details at the end of this policy for more information about the protections that we put in place and to obtain a copy of the relevant documents.

 HOW LONG WE KEEP YOUR PERSONAL INFORMATION FOR